THE BARNES WALKER EDUCATIONAL SERIES

 Again, the owner was very lucky.
 The prior owner could have taken the position that they intentionally kept ownership of the Reserve and could have tried to force the owner to pay additional monies for the Reserve.
 If that had happened, the owner’s only recourse would have been to sue the seller, but to succeed, the owner would have to hope he or she could find the real estate contract with the seller and that the contract’s legal description included a reference to the Reserve.

 Practice Tip: Many real estate contracts, when the legal description is long, simply have the beginning of the legal description followed by the words “[Long Legal].”
-If that was the case with this owner’s contract (because the seller was cooperative, the owner did not have to find the contract), the owner would have had a difficult time winning the lawsuit.
+If that had been the case with this owner’s contract (because the seller was cooperative, the owner did not have to find the contract), the owner would have had a difficult time winning the lawsuit.
 Don’t take shortcuts with legal descriptions.

 6. Other Examples on the Manatee River and on the Gulf of Mexico.